How the topic taxonomy works

 The relationship between a page and a taxon is persisted in the publishing-api “links hash”.
 For example, see the taxons link in the content item for this guidance document.

-This is the content item for the top-level “Education” taxon:
+This is the content item for the GOV.UK home page with all level one taxons listed.

-All content tagged to a particular taxon you fetch from the search API (rummager).
+You can fetch content tagged to a particular taxon from the Search API (search-api).